PPL Corporation

 PPL

-PPL Corporation is an energy company focused on electricity delivery in the U.
+PPL Corporation is an energy company operating primarily in the regulated electric utility sector.

 Investment Opinion: Should I buy PPL Today?